-In order to receive test materials, including paper-based accommodated test materials, tactile graphics for computer-based testing, and Human Reader Scripts, Test Coordinators must note any paper accommodations in the SR/PNP by the initial order deadline or place an additional order after the receipt of initial shipment of test materials.
+For computer-based testing, in order to receive test materials, including paper-based accommodated test materials, tactile graphics for computer-based testing, and Human Reader Scripts, Test Coordinators must note any paper accommodations in the SR/PNP by the initial order deadline or place an additional order after the receipt of initial shipment of test materials.

-Spring administration only: In order to receive student ID labels and the correct amount of test materials, Test Coordinators must ensure student registration data are uploaded to PearsonAccess^{next} by the state deadline.
+For paper-based testing, in order to receive student ID labels and the correct amount of test materials, Test Coordinators must ensure student registration data are uploaded to PearsonAccess^{next} by the state deadline.